-- Providing new services for individuals and companies that contribute to risk measurement (quantification) and security and safety measures for customers - Our company provides Climate Change Risk Analysis Venture Jupiter Intelligence Launches TCFD Quantitative Assessment Service for Climate Change Impact ~ Global Assessment of the Impact of Natural Disaster Risks Due to Climate Change ~ - Enhancing and streamlining operations such as product development, insurance underwriting, and claims services.
+- Providing new services for individuals and companies that contribute to risk measurement (quantification) and security and safety measures for customers - Jointly developed solutions for enterprises with Coalition, which has cyber risk diagnosis technology.
+Provide services - · Enhancing and streamlining operations such as product development, insurance underwriting, and claims services.

-$(7) [Supplementary\ Principle\ 4.1.1]\ Scope\ and\ content\ of\ the\ matters\ delegated\ to\ the\ management$
+(7)[Supplementary Principle 4.1.1] Scope and content of the matters delegated to the management